Can You Get Drunk From Vanilla Extract: Here’s 1 Obvious Reason Why

 So, if you’re looking for a unique twist on your vanilla-flavored experience, keep reading to learn more!

-You can determine the alcohol content of vanilla extract by reading the label on the bottle.
+You can determine the alcohol content of a specific vanilla extract (Best for: baking and recipes requiring authentic, full-spectrum vanilla flavor) by reading the label on the bottle.
 This is crucial information for those who desire innovation in their culinary creations.

 Vanilla extract is made by soaking vanilla beans in alcohol, typically vodka or bourbon, which extracts the flavor compounds from the beans.
 The alcohol acts as a solvent, extracting the flavors and aromas of the vanilla.